 A court awarding custody (often called “residential time” in Washington law) will consider not just past instances of domestic violence, but also many other factors: your employment, your living situation, other children already in the home, the schooling situation, where the children in question are already living, etc. A history that includes domestic violence will certainly be a factor considered, but it will not necessarily be the determining factor.

 While it is impossible to know what the judge will decide in any particular case, judges usually view less-serious, one-time, and unreported instances of domestic violence as a lower barrier to custody than a string of domestic violence convictions.

-However, even a parent in Washington State with several episodes of domestic violencehas a good chance of being allowed some residential time.
-Tthe court may place restrictions or limits on custody or visitation for parents in this situation, such as supervised visitation.
+However, even a parent in Washington State with several episodes of domestic violence has a good chance of being allowed some residential time.
+The court may place restrictions or limits on custody or visitation for parents in this situation, such as supervised visitation.

 How does supervised visitation work?

 If the court orders supervised visitation in Washington, this means that your visits with your children must take place under the supervision of a designated adult.
 This arrangement is usually not permanent.
-Supervised visitation orders can be lifted and custody plans modified if you are able to prove to the court that there is no risk of future abuse, and that visitation without supervision is in your child’s best interest.
+Supervised visitation orders can be lifted and custody plans modified if you are able to prove to the court that there is no risk of future abuse.
+That visitation without supervision is in your child’s best interest.

 When can parental rights be terminated?

 Courts terminate parental rights only in the most serious, extreme cases of child abuse or neglect.
 Such instances might include felony or ongoing abuse of the child, including sexual abuse.
 In termination cases, the state must prove beyond a reasonable doubt (the same high evidentiary standard as in criminal cases) that the child’s best interests demand a total termination of the abusive parent’s rights.
 Parents are given many opportunities to improve their parenting before the State seeks to terminate their parental rights.